United States 2015-P John F. Kennedy $1 Coin

 Time will prove that the “golden dollar” alloy does not hold up well to time.
 Any human contact and environmental exposure will hasten the appearance of tarnish.
 Some may tone in attractive ways, but this is not typical.
 At the very least, an encapsulated example is preserved to some degree.
 If your goal is to complete a set, we would recommend certified for preservation and raw examples in rolls or flips if affordability is the deciding factor.
 The going rate for a loose coin is about $3.50.

-Designer(s): Don Everhart joined the United States Mint sculpting and engraving department in 2004, after a long and successful career as a sculptor and designer of medals.
-View Designers Profile
+Don Everhart joined the United States Mint sculpting and engraving department in 2004, after a long and successful career as a sculptor and designer of medals (View Designer’s Profile).

 |Country: